go.to/

 Muzy - the album

-Helena's 1980 studio album was called "Muzy".
+New studio album was entitled "Muzy" (Muses).
 The recording sessions took place at the Mozarteum studio in Prague between March and July 1979.
 Ten of totally eleven songs on the LP had been written especially for the album and they were arranged in the popular by that time disco style.
+Helena included even one international hit - her own version of "Dancing in the City" which had been originally performed by duo Marshall Hain in 1978 and became #3 on the UK chart.

 Leto je leto (Sun of Jamaica)/Múzy - the single